collabdotcloud/docs.st.collab.cloud/docs/admin/admin-latest-changes.md

 The list of changes and fixes in the Administration Console (admin-app)

+#### 2025-06-16

+- Fix for the provisioning api bug.
+Re-activate a HCL Connections account should now update the email-address properly.

 #### 2025-03-19

 - Export users failed under certain circumstances